rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/fatalityreport/index.md

   FROM crashes.crashes
   WHERE HIN_TIER_C IS NOT NULL
 ),

--- 1) Determine the current period bounds (same as fatal query) report_date_range AS (
+-- 1) Determine the current period bounds report_date_range AS (
   SELECT
     ('${inputs.date_range.end}'::DATE + INTERVAL '1 day') AS end_date,
     '${inputs.date_range.start}'::DATE AS start_date
 ),
 -- 2) Choose prior-window offset based on span length offset_period AS (
   SELECT